 - A normal credit check is done on the customer

-- If approved, the invoice is received by the anti-fraud system which responds with InvoiceStatus 0 (OnHold)
+- If approved, the invoice is received by the anti-fraud system which responds with InvoiceStatus 0 (OnHold) or 6 (Signing)*, depending of the requirements set by Collector based on the agreement.

-- After controlling the invoice, the anti-fraud system updates the status to either 1 (Preliminary) or 5 (Rejected)
+- After controlling the invoice, the anti-fraud system updates the status to either 1 (Preliminary) or 5 (Rejected) (Rejected only possible if inital status is 0/OnHold)

 How long does it take for the anti-fraud system to respond?
 The majority of all responses are sent within a few seconds, but a callback can take up to 24 working hours in special cases.
 Keep in mind that when this happens, it normally means something’s wrong and therefore our anti-fraud department need to make a manual control.
 Often this turns out to be a fraud and even though it takes a few hours, the wait is well worth it.